ZP5DXS/morse-practice/README.md

 I'm currently a student of the **Long Island CW Club (LICW)**, where I discovered how enjoyable and rewarding learning Morse code can be thanks to incredible instructors and an amazing worldwide community.

-Morse Practice is a personal project that was born during that learning journey.
+Morse Practice is an independent personal project that was born during that learning journey.

 The original goal was very simple: